-We collect the information concerning how the Service is accessed and used ("Usage Data").
-The Usage Data may include your computer's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you accessed, the time and date of your visit, the time spent on those pages, unique device identifiers, and other diagnostic data.
+The information concerning how the Service is accessed and used ("Usage Data") will be collected.
+The Usage Data may include the user's computer Internet Protocol address (e.g., IP address), browser type, browser version, the pages of the Service that the user accessed, the time and date of the user's visit, the time spent on those pages, unique device identifiers, and other diagnostic data.